-While researchers have formed cooperative groups to share and standardize data for several decades, there are several reasons that the scientific community needs a new vision of data sharing.
+While researchers have formed cooperative groups to share and standardize data for several decades, there are several reasons that the scientific community now needs a new vision for data sharing.

 Differing data models: There are several oncology data models in existence at present.
-The international pediatric oncology field must work together to create an agreed-upon, comprehensive data model alongside its data standards consensus work so that data from different sources can be unified into a singular location.
-The UChicago PCDC team is creating a culture of data stewards among the pediatric oncology research community, encouraging everyone to take responsibility for how data are collected, stored, and shared.
+The international pediatric oncology field must work together to create an agreed-upon, comprehensive data model alongside its data standards consensus work so that data from different sources can be unified in a singular location.
+The PCDC is working to create a culture of data stewardship in the pediatric oncology research community, encouraging everyone to take responsibility for how data are collected, stored, and shared.

 International regulations: Significant advances in pediatric cancer research depend on large sample sizes and rich data sets.
 Now that the necessary technology and clinical research data exist worldwide, researchers have been trying to share data across borders to make more meaningful discoveries together.
 However, laws and regulations around clinical research data, protected health information (PHI), and data privacy and security make sharing data sets across international boundaries difficult and costly.
 Research teams enter into data sharing agreements and contracts with the help of their respective legal teams.
 Though the creation of cooperative research groups has helped to streamline some of these processes, this work must still be duplicated by researchers for each disease being studied.
 By creating a central pediatric cancer data commons, our team is able to utilize our experts in international data laws and data governance to streamline this process for cooperative groups across multiple pediatric cancers.
 This centralized expertise expedites the laborious process of contract writing and significantly reduces costs and time for researchers, so that they can focus their time and funds on their research and patients.